honghaolu/ROP_Visualizaiton/README.md

 ![Figure_1](https://github.com/user-attachments/assets/93219539-0d64-4782-abbb-194548d5d5b9)

 ## 5. Comparative experiment (Folder: model)
 To validate the effectiveness of LDA-UNet, we selected four current typical lightweight UNet models for comparison.

-The selected models include: Unet is a lightweight version of the UNet model with the number of channels in the decoder reduced by half.
-Mobile_UNet is a typical representative of lightweight CNN using DSConv.
-GhostU_Net is a model that employs a ghost module to generate more features with fewer parameters and reduce computation.
-GhostU_Net2 is an upgraded version of GhostU_Net with even fewer parameters.
+The selected models include:

+unet.py: Unet is a lightweight version of the UNet model with the number of channels in the decoder reduced by half.

+Mobile_UMet.py: Mobile_UNet is a typical representative of lightweight CNN using DSConv.

+GhostU_Net.py(class GhostU_Net): GhostU_Net is a model that employs a ghost module to generate more features with fewer parameters and reduce computation.

+GhostU_Net.py(class GhostU_Net2): GhostU_Net2 is an upgraded version of GhostU_Net with even fewer parameters.

 ![image](https://github.com/user-attachments/assets/8ff35268-ec9d-4b32-bf65-9d445371d8fb)